ibm-cloud-docs/containers/cs_ingress_health.md

 Monitor your ALBs by deploying a metrics exporter and Prometheus agent into your cluster.
 {: shortdesc}

 The ALB metrics exporter uses the NGINX directive, `vhost_traffic_status_zone`, to collect metrics data from the `/status/format/json` endpoint on each Ingress ALB pod.
 The metrics exporter automatically reformats each data field in the JSON file into a metric that is readable by Prometheus.
-Then, a Prometheus agent picks up the metrics produced by the exporter and makes the metrics visible on a Prometheus dashboard.
+Then, a Prometheus agent picks up the metrics that are produced by the exporter and makes the metrics visible on a Prometheus dashboard.

 ### Installing the metrics exporter Helm chart
 {: #metrics-exporter}